Before & After School

 SUSPENSION: If your account is 30 days past due and alternative written arrangements for payment have not been made, your child/children will be suspended until all outstanding payments are received.

 A student may be suspended if behavior is inappropriate (see DISCIPLINE).

 If the Health and Immunization Form is not returned within 20 days of the first day of class, the student will be suspended from class until the form is received.

 No reduction or credit in tuition is granted for suspensions.

-If a suspended student is not re-instated to the classroom or remote environment within five school days after suspension, the Board of Directors shall withdraw the suspended student from school.
+If a suspended student is not re-instated to the classroom within five school days after suspension, the Board of Directors shall withdraw the suspended student from school.
 Parents of said student will have thirty days after withdrawal to pay in full tuition used during the student’s enrollment.
 If payment is not made within these thirty days, the Board of Directors shall turn the account over for collection.

 TOILET TRAINED: Students entering an early childhood program are expected to be toilet trained by the start of the school year.

 TRANSPORTATION: Provisions for transportation to and from school are left solely to the parents.

 TREASURES FROM SCHOOL: Many materials in the classroom consist of small pieces that are attractive to the students.
 Sometimes these small pieces “find” their way into pockets.
 These pieces are very important!!
 If you discover any items, please place them in an envelope addressed to the classroom and return them to school.
 Please do not reprimand your child.